-Milo Yiannopoulos resigns from Breitbart amid child sex storm
+Milo Yiannopoulos resigns from Breitbart amid child sex comments

 The comments prompted Simon & Schuster to cancel a book contract with Yiannopoulos and the Conservative Political Action Conference to rescind a speaking engagement this week.

-Even Yiannopoulos' boss, Breitbart editor-in-chief Alex Marlow, said the comments were "absolutely indefensible" and "appalling."
+Breitbart editor-in-chief Alex Marlow, said the comments were "absolutely indefensible" and "appalling."

 Nevertheless, Yiannopoulos praised Breitbart for its support.